HugoPeters1024/cuda_pathtracer/README.md

 During the shading stage, up to three bounces of sampled cache buckets are saved along with the mask at that point.
 There are no more than 3 because of memory limitations on my low end card.
 Ideally there are 32 (MAX_RAY_DEPTH).
 Each saved cache then uses the total radiance that is about to be added to framebuffer and divides by the mask to get the original energy vector at that location.
-The energy is then converted to a single float (using max component) and atomically added to a seperate radiance cache buffer like so:
+The energy is then converted to a single float (using the radiance factors) and atomically added to a seperate radiance cache buffer like so:

 ```cpp
 __global__ void kernel_update_buckets(SceneBuffers buffers, TraceStateSOA traceState, const SampleCache* sampleCache)